 Financial budgeting is the process of allocating resources based on projected sales, headcount, capital and operating expenses, in order to achieve financial objectives.

 Today’s market volatility is driving increasing interest and adoption of rolling forecasts.
 In fact, in a recent Hackett survey, 55% of respondents indicated they were adopting a form of rolling forecasts.
-Rolling forecasts are extremely beneficial, particularly for large and dynamic enterprises that have to perpetually alter their budgets and plans to adapt to new trends.
-Rolling forecasts allow for more accurate and versatile forecasting that will remain true to a company, even amid fluctuations in the industry, economy, or marketplace.
+The benefits of rolling forecasts are extremely valuable, particularly for large and dynamic enterprises that have to perpetually alter their budgets and plans to adapt to new trends.
+Rolling forecasts allow for more accurate and versatile financial forecasting that will remain true to a company, even amid fluctuations in the industry, economy, or marketplace.

 For a business to thrive, it needs to be able to readily adapt to changing customer and market trends.
 For dynamic industries, this is particularly true as the habits of consumers can fluctuate rapidly.
 With rolling forecasts, businesses can be more opportunistic in their decision-making because they’ll have the ability to tweak their business assumptions, alter budget allocations, and adjust their spending more quickly, enabling them to better respond to industry and consumer demands.